-* Winner of The 2011 Harris Charity Golf Classic
+* Winner of The 2013 Harris Golf Charity Golf Classic

 ONE of the most popular players in the history of golf, Rosie Jones captured 13 LPGA tournament titles and is one of the top-10 money winners in the history of the women's tour.
 The 1981 graduate of The Ohio State University played fulltime on the LPGA for 25 years and, in a true testament of both her ability and her passion for the game, she won tournaments a remarkable 17 years apart, taking her first title in 1987 and her most-recent in 2003.
 Few players maximized their talent as fully as Rosie.
 Never one of the long hitters on tour, Rosie compensated for her lack of length off the tee with a heart the size of her native California and a putting stroke as smooth as the fuzz on a peach from Georgia, the state where she now resides.